 Let’s take a quick look at these vulnerabilities:

 a.
 SQL Injection

-It is a malicious technique where a hacker attacks your query submission forms to access your database.
-They corrupt your database with an infectious code, collect data, and later wipe the trail.
+It is a malicious technique where a hacker attacks your query submission forms to be able to access your backend database.
+They corrupt your database with an infectious code, collect data, and later wipe out the trail.

 b.
 Cross-Site Scripting (XSS)